ABK Architects: History

-It was founded in 1961 by Peter Ahrends (born 1933, Berlin, Germany), Richard Burton (born 1933 in London, United Kingdom, died 2017), and Paul Koralek (born 1933 in Vienna, Austria, died London 2020) after they won first prize in a competition to produce a design for the Berkeley Library at Trinity College Dublin in 1960.
+ABK Architects was founded in 1961 by Peter Ahrends (born 1933 in Berlin, Germany, died 2026), Richard Burton (born 1933 in London, United Kingdom, died 2017), and Paul Koralek (born 1933 in Vienna, Austria, died 2020 in London) after they won first prize in a competition to produce a design for the Berkeley Library at Trinity College Dublin in 1960.
 ABK was initially established in London in 1961 but has had a base in Dublin since 1996.

 In 1982, ABK produced a prize-winning project for the Hampton Extension to the National Gallery, in London.
 However, it was described by Charles, Prince of Wales as a "monstrous carbuncle on the face of a much-loved and elegant friend".
 The design was not used for the eventual Sainsbury Wing extension that was later built in 1991.

+Burton left the partnership in 2002 due to illness, and Ahrends and Koralek retired in 2009.
+The London office of ABK closed in 2012, but its Dublin office continued to operate as a separate company.

 National Life Stories conducted an oral history interview (C467/119) with Peter Ahrends in 2014 for its Architects Lives' collection held by the British Library.
 NLS further conducted an oral history interview (C467/117) with Richard Burton in 2014–15 for its Architects Lives' collection held by the British Library.